milasudril/anon/README.md

 Anon is a text-based format used to store data.
 Its structure is similar to JSON in sense that Anon stores "objects", as a recursive key-value pair structure.
 Unlike JSON, chunks of anon-encoded data can be embedded inside another stream.
 For practicality and portability reasons, anon has restrictions on valid property names.
-See property_name.hpp for more more information about property name validation.
+See \ref property_names for more more information about property name validation.
 Also, anon requires type annotations, and for arrays, they must be homogenous.

 The syntax of anon has been designed to minimize the need for escaping strings.
 To achieve this, the parser's value mode will accept any character except `\`, which switches to control character mode.